aiven/terraform-provider-aiven/README.md

 **See the [official documentation](https://registry.terraform.io/providers/aiven/aiven/latest/docs) to learn about all the possible services and resources.**

-## 🚨 A word of caution 🚨
-Recreating stateful services with Terraform will possibly **delete** the service and all its data before creating it again.
-Whenever the Terraform plan indicates that a service will be **deleted** or **replaced**, a catastrophic action is possibly about to happen.

-Some properties, like **project** and the **resource name**, cannot be changed and it will trigger a resource replacement.

-To avoid any issues, **please set the `termination_protection` property to `true` on all production services**, it will prevent Terraform to remove the service until the flag is set back to `false` again.
-While it prevents a service to be deleted, any logical databases, topics or other configurations may be removed **even when this section is enabled**.
-Be very careful!

 ## Quick Start
 - [Signup for Aiven](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=terraform&utm_content=signup)
 - [Get your authentication token and project name](https://help.aiven.io/en/articles/2059201-authentication-tokens)